top of page

 SILAS LIENING

-Silas is a third-year undergraduate student studying Psychology at the University of Toronto Mississauga who is spearheading the lab's 'Therapeutic Horticulture Wellbeing Program' (THWP), the first of its kind at a Canadian university, which aims to promote the conscious interaction with plants and forests as an easy tool to relieve stress and to elevate participant's mood (amongst many other benefits).
+Silas is a fourth-year undergraduate student studying Psychology at the University of Toronto Mississauga who spearheaded the lab's 'Therapeutic Horticulture Wellbeing Program' (THWP), the first of its kind at a Canadian university, which aims to promote the conscious interaction with plants and forests as an easy tool to relieve stress and to elevate participant's mood (amongst many other benefits).
 Being surrounded by like-minded lab mates, he intends to pursue further education in Therapy and Counselling with the end goal of studying and practicing Clinical Psychology.
 He is interested in mental health promotion, OCD, the relationship between stress and addiction, as well as the One Health approach that integrates human (psychological) wellbeing with the health of other living elements within our environment.

 COLLEEN LITTLE